oceanprotocol/market/content/pages/privacy/en.md

 ## 4.5 History table

-Ocean Market&#39;s history table is a transparency tool that you can use to overview your transactions relating to Ocean Market.
+OpenLava&#39;s history table is a transparency tool that you can use to overview your transactions relating to OpenLava.
 When you use the history table, we collect your wallet address.
 Then we retrieve the respective and relevant transactions stored on the blockchain (more precisely, from the metadata cache) and organize them in a table.

 **Purpose:**

-We need to collect your wallet address to retrieve every transaction you made on Ocean Market.
-We retrieve and organize your public transaction data so you can quickly overview all the actions you made on Ocean Market.
+We need to collect your wallet address to retrieve every transaction you made on OpenLava.
+We retrieve and organize your public transaction data so you can quickly overview all the actions you made on OpenLava.

 **Legal basis:**